mark-wiemer/markwiemer.com/readme.md

 My personal site hosting my articles, pictures of my dog, and other stuff I like 😊

+## Getting started

+Pre-requisites:

+- `fnm` or a similar tool to install modern versions of Node

+1. `fnm use 22` (or whatever command you use to ensure you're using Node 22)
+1. `npm i`
+1. `npm run build` to include the `pages` folder
+1. `npm start` to preview the site

+`http://localhost:8080` should now host a local version of the site :) (not `https`)

+Empty cache and hard refresh browser on changes to ensure you're getting the latest version.

 ## Developer notes

 General notes: